 To do so, open the Settings app and tap Wi-Fi.
 Locate the network you’re connected to in the list and tap the info icon to its right – that’s the lower-case “I” in a blue circle.
 Tap the DNS field and change the network’s DNS server.

 Like iOS, Android allows you to change your DNS server, but this setting only applies to your current Wi-Fi network.
 In other words, you’ll have to repeat this setting each time you connect to a new Wi-Fi network.
-However, if you have root access on your Android phone, you can install the Set DNS app, which allows you to set your DNS server once and have that change take effect system-wide.
+However, if you have root access on your Android phone, you can install the Set DNS app [No Longer Available], which allows you to set your DNS server once and have that change take effect system-wide.

 To change a Wi-Fi network’s DNS server without root access, open Android’s Settings screen and tap Wi-Fi.
 Long-press the Wi-Fi network you’re currently connected to and tap Modify Network.
 Tap the “Show advanced options” check box, tap the IP settings field and change it to Static, then enter the DNS servers under DNS 1 and DNS 2.